yangxh7/Crash-Stats-Data-Analysis/README.md

 ## Repository Files
 The project is organised as follows:

 data/: Please download the dataset from https://vicroadsopendatastorehouse.vicroads.vic.gov.au/opendata/Road_Safety/ACCIDENT.zip.
+(Note: PERSON.csv and VEHICLE.csv files were cleaned to remove empty space)

 code/: This file contains Jupyter Notebook file with the code for data analysis, feature selection, modeling, and visualisation.